Stomp the Yard: Plot

 DJ Williams is a young man in inner-city Los Angeles.
 He and his younger brother Duron compete in local dance competitions as members of a crew known as the "Goon Squad".
 At the end of an intense dance battle, the Goon Squad wins a cash-prize.
 Sphere, the leader of rival crew The Thug Unit, goes all in for a double-or-nothing battle.
 DJ accepts to Duron's dismay, knowing they risk violent retaliation from the opposing crew.
-The Goon Squad wins the second battle and the Thug Unit responds by ambushing DJ and his crewmates after the show.
+The Goon Squad wins the second battle and the Thug Unit responds by ambushing DJ and his crewmates as they are walking home.
 A fight breaks out, and Sphere starts beating up DJ.
 Duron pushes him away and starts fighting him.
 Sphere pulls out a gun and fatally shoots Duron, devastating DJ.

 After DJ is arrested and convicted of assault, his mother (wanting him to avoid prison) sends him to live with his aunt Jackie and uncle Nate in Atlanta, Georgia, where he is to attend the historically black Truth University.
 Nate, the physical plant director at Truth, aims to teach DJ responsibility and puts him to work doing maintenance as part of a work-study program.

 DJ sees April Palmer, to whom he is immediately attracted.
 After registration, he moves into his dorm room, where he meets his new roommate Rich Brown.
 Rich meets with DJ at a stepping competition on the green between the Truth chapters of rival fraternities Theta Nu Theta and Mu Gamma Xi.
 The Mu Gamma Xi crew, seven-time national stepping champions, easily steals the show until DJ runs right through their step line in an attempt to speak to April.
 April rebuffs DJ's romantic attempts and returns to her boyfriend Grant, the co-leader of the Gammas.

 That night, DJ, Rich, and their friends Byron, Paul and East go out to a local club called the Phoenix for the "Rep Your City" event.
 Hoping to impress April and upstage Grant and the Gammas (all of whom are also in attendance), DJ takes to the floor.
 Despite the animosity between DJ and Grant, the Gammas recognize his skills as a dancer and their chapter president Zeke invites him to pledge for Mu Gamma Xi.
 DJ turns down both Zeke's offer as well as an offer from the Theta Nu Theta chapter's leader Sylvester.

 After learning that April is a student history tutor, DJ signs himself up for tutoring so that he can spend time with her.
 The two slowly begin a friendship and DJ takes April out to dinner.
 During their date, April discusses the importance of black fraternities and sororities with DJ, and tells him to visit Heritage Hall on the campus' Greek Row.